 Read by Catherine Young

-Published in the online magazine, Island Review, May 2017.
+Published in the anthology Permanent Vacation II: Eighteen Writers on Life and Work in our National Parks by Bona Fide Books 2018 and the online magazine Island Review May 2017.
 Young writes of living and working in the Apostle Islands as a National Park Ranger in 1982.
 “Sometimes working on Raspberry Island I was a sailor lost at sea.
-I could find neither my way, nor my memory.
+I could find neither my weight nor my memory.
 It was just Me and the Lake.
 The Lake and I.”

 In the largest coal mining valley in the world in the 1960s, Lackawanna Valley, Pennsylvania, the rhythms of shoveling coal marked the year, and a coal bin could become a playground.
 An excerpt from Young’s memoir, Black Diamonds, Blue Flames – A Childhood Colored by Coal, told by a child narrator.
 Published in 2017 in Kestrel, the literary journal from West Virginia’s Fairmont State University.